Engineer Your World

-For a comparison of the two-degree programs offered by the Electrical and Computer Engineering department, please click here FAQs [PDF].
+For a comparison of the two-degree programs offered by the Electrical and Computer Engineering department, please click here Frequently Asked Questions page.

 Check out all our programs for a career in electrical and computer engineering that is just right for you!

 Meet Alexander Jappy, a third-year student in the Electrical Engineering Degree program.
 He is ready and able to join the workforce, thanks to his education at BCIT.